 The Byzantines, 324 AD to 638 AD

 No particular symbols of government remain from the Byzantine period.
-Apart from the symbol of the crucifix and the cross following religious use, there is no change in the symbols of the empire in the first centuries AD, especially not in the Holy Land.
+Apart from the symbol of the crucifix and the cross following religious use, there was no change in the symbols of the empire in the first centuries AD, especially not in the Holy Land.
 The Byzantines saw themselves as heirs to the roman Empire and held on to its symbols.
-Some of the Vexilloids took on Constantine's Greek letters XP (Chi-Rho, please see Chapter I) and we assume that then the Roman eagle became two-headed.
+Some of the Vexilloids took on Constantine's Greek letters XP (Chi-Rho, please see the section about Christian symbols in Chapter I) and we assume that it was at that period that the Roman eagle became two-headed.
 Finally, the emblem and banner of the 11th century Palaeologus dynasty, used by the Empire till its final demise in 1462.

 The First Arab Period 638 AD to 1099 AD